21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Scrunch in a leave-in or wave spray and let it dry naturally.
+Scrunch in the Redken Acidic Bonding Concentrate Leave-In Conditioner or the Bumble and Bumble Surf Sea Salt Spray and let it dry naturally.
 The messier it looks, the better it fits the cut.

 The Café Bob